Academic Skills

 These on-line workshops are for PhD researchers who want to develop a strategic approach to their publishing.
 Three weekly workshops explore benefits and challenges associated with developing a more strategic approach to publishing.
 They include a series of activities, guided reflection, discussion, and advice to help participants’ develop a writing and publication strategy which reflects their personal and career objectives.
 Workshop 1 will consider the benefits and pitfalls associated with writing in collaboration.
 Workshops 2 and 3 will explore approaches identifying and selecting appropriate journals and then delving deeper into the conventions and existing debates within those journals.

-Week 1: Writing in collaboration or alone
+Week 1: Writing in Collaboration or Alone

-25th February 2025
+25th February 2025, 11.00am-12.30pm, Online

 - How do we write?